Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Introduction

-In this work, we propose a Parallel Coordinate Descent algorithm using multidimensional approximate Newton steps (PCDN), where the off-diagonal elements of the Hessian are set to zero to enable parallelization.
-PCDN achieves high parallelism and guaranteed global convergence without data preprocessing.
-It first randomly partitions a feature set $\mathcal{N}$ into $b$ bundles/subsets with the size of $P$, and sequentially processes each one.
-For each bundle, PCDN first computes the descent direction for each feature in the bundle in \textit{parallel}, then conducts $P$-dimensional line search to obtain the step size of the whole bundle.
-The $P$-dimensional line search strategy ensures the global convergence of PCDN with theoretical justifications.
-This work is based on our previous work of~\cite{DBLP:conf/pkdd/BianLCL13}, the main updates are: (1) In this work we apply PCDN in $\ell_1$ optimization problems including both logistic regression and $\ell_2$-loss SVM and give generic analysis of PCDN for $\ell_1$ optimization problems.
-(2) We provide upper bound of the expected line search step number in each iteration.
-(3) We analyze the convergence rate of PCDN and show that, for any bundle size $P$ (i.e., parallelism), it is guaranteed to converge to a specified accuracy $\epsilon$ within the limited iteration number of $T_\epsilon$.
+The contributions and novelty of this work are summarized as follows.
+We present theoretical analysis on the upper bound of the expected line search step in each iteration.
+We analyze the iteration complexity of the proposed PCDN algorithm and show that, for any bundle size $P$ (i.e., parallelism), it is guaranteed to converge to a specified accuracy $\epsilon$ within $T_\epsilon$ iterations.
 The iteration number $T_\epsilon$ decreases with the increasing of parallelism (bundle size $P$).
-(4) In addition, we show that in our implementation technique, the $P$-dimensional line search does not need to access all the training data on each thread and the synchronization cost of the $P$-dimensional line search could be minimized.
-Extensive experiments with six benchmark datasets demonstrate that the proposed PCDN algorithm is a highly parallelized approach with guaranteed global convergence and fast convergence rate.
+In addition, we show that in our implementation, the $P$-dimensional line search does not need to access all the training data on each thread and the synchronization cost of the $P$-dimensional line search can be minimized.
+Extensive experiments on $L_1$-regularized classification and regression problems with real-world datasets demonstrate that the proposed PCDN algorithm is a highly parallelized approach with guaranteed global convergence and fast convergence rate.

-The remainder of this paper is organized as follows.
-We first describe $\ell_{1}$-regularized loss minimization problems and the related CDN and SCDN solvers in Section \ref{sec:L1-Regularized Minimization}.
-In Section \ref{sec: bcdn} we describe the details of the proposed PCDN algorithm and implementation techniques.
-The convergence of PCDN is analyzed in Section \ref{sec:Analysis of PCDN} and experimental results are presented in Section \ref{sec:experiments}.
-Concluding remarks with discussion on future work are presented in Section \ref{sec:conclusion}.
-For readability, we summarize the mathematical notations in Table \ref{tab:notation}.

-\section{$\ell_{1}$-Regularized Loss Minimization}
+\section{$L_{1}$-Regularized Loss Minimization}